SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_button_baremetal/readme.md

 This example application demonstrates the use of BUTTON in a bare metal environment.
 The application toggles the LED on each BUTTON press using the `sl_si91x_led_toggle()` function.

-Additional LED and BUTTON instances could be added.

 ## Prerequisites/Setup Requirements

 ### Hardware Requirements